-Unless otherwise indicated, the best practice recommendations of the ASX Corporate Governance Council, including corporate governance practices and suggested disclosures, have been adopted by the company for the year ended 30 June 2014 as relevant to the size and complexity of the company and its operations.
-The board has adopted a formal board charter, audit committee charter, audit policy, external communications policy (including a continuous disclosure policy), securities trading policy and code of conduct for directors and officers.
+Unless otherwise indicated, the best practice recommendations of the ASX Corporate Governance Council (CGC), including corporate governance practices and suggested disclosures, have been adopted by the Company for the year ended 30 June 2015 as relevant to the size and complexity of the Company and its operations.
+The Board has adopted a formal board charter, audit committee charter, audit policy, external communications policy (including a continuous disclosure policy), securities trading policy and code of conduct for Directors and officers.
+A copy of these charters, procedures and policies are available on the governance page of the Company's website, www.austineng.com.au, and are signposted throughout this statement where relevant.

-LAY SOLID FOUNDATIONS FOR MANAGEMENT AND OVERSIGHT
+PRINCIPLE 1: LAY SOLID FOUNDATIONS FOR MANAGEMENT AND OVERSIGHT

-Recommendation 1.1: Companies should establish the functions reserved to the board and those delegated to senior executives and disclose those functions
+Recommendation 1.1: Companies should disclose:

+- the respective roles and responsibilities of the Board and management; and - those matters expressly reserved to the Board and those delegated to management

-The Austin Engineering Ltd Board Charter sets out the functions and responsibilities of the board.
-The directors of the company are accountable to shareholders for the proper management of business and affairs of the company.
+The Austin Engineering Ltd Board Charter sets out the functions and responsibilities of the Board.
+The Directors of the Company are accountable to shareholders for the proper management of business and affairs of the Company.

-The key responsibilities of the board are to:
+The key responsibilities of the Board are to:

-- establish, monitor and modify the corporate strategies of the company; - ensure proper corporate governance; - monitor the performance of management of the company;
+- establish, monitor and modify the corporate strategies of the Company; - ensure proper corporate governance;

-- ensure that appropriate risk management systems, internal control and reporting systems and compliance frameworks are in place and are operating effectively; - assess the necessary and desirable competencies of board members, review board succession plans, evaluate its own performance and consider the appointment and removal of directors; - consider executive remuneration and incentive policies, the company's recruitment, retention and termination policies and procedures for senior management and the remuneration framework for non-executive directors; - oversee and monitor progress in relation to the company's diversity objectives; - monitor financial results; - approve decisions concerning the capital, including capital restructures, and dividend policy of the company; - comply with the reporting and other requirements of the law.
+- monitor the performance of management of the Company; - ensure that appropriate risk management systems, internal control and reporting systems and compliance frameworks are in place and are operating effectively; - assess the necessary and desirable competencies of board members, review board succession plans, evaluate its own performance and consider the appointment and removal of Directors; - consider executive remuneration and incentive policies, the Company's recruitment, retention and termination policies and procedures for senior management and the remuneration framework for Non-Executive Directors; - oversee and monitor progress in relation to the Company's diversity objectives; - monitor financial results; - approve decisions concerning the capital, including capital restructures, and dividend policy of the Company; and - comply with the reporting and other requirements of the law.

-The board delegates responsibility for day-to-day management of the company to the managing director, subject to certain financial limits.
-The managing director must consult the board on matters that are sensitive, extraordinary, of a strategic nature or matters outside the permitted financial limits.
+The Board delegates responsibility for day-to-day management of the Company to the Managing Director, subject to certain financial limits.
+The Managing Director must consult the Board on matters that are sensitive, extraordinary, of a strategic nature or matters outside the permitted financial limits.